Monsterlud/FiveDayForecaster/README.md

 Lifecycle"_

-- The app uses the hardware's location capabilities and requests location permissions when needed (specifically when clicking the 'Use Device Location' button.
+- The app uses the hardware's location capabilities and requests location permissions when needed (specifically when clicking the 'Use Device Location' button).
 - LifeCycle events are handled gracefully (e.g. when switching orientations - see WeatherViewModel)

 _"utilize system hardware to provide the user with advanced functionality and features"_